Tree-Based Learning Algorithms in Einstein Discovery

-The primary goal of this blog post is to provide technical information on the addition of tree-based machine learning (ML) algorithms to Einstein Discovery in the Summer ’20 Release.
+The primary goal of this blog post is to provide technical information on the addition of tree-based machine learning (ML) algorithms to Einstein Discovery.
 This article helps readers understand the capabilities, benefits, and details of ensemble (tree-based) algorithms in Einstein Discovery.
 Tree-based algorithms go beyond Einstein Discovery’s traditional focus on regression-based modeling.
 The intended audiences for this document are Salesforce and Einstein admins, business analysts, data scientists, machine learning professionals, and technical managers/executives.

 This article covers the high-level details of how and why the tree-based techniques are used in Einstein Discovery.
 It also provides a “harbor-tour cruise” of the statistical methods involved.
 However, this article is not intended to be a comprehensive tutorial on the mathematical techniques of the algorithms themselves.
 That task has been adequately addressed in many books, research papers, and online articles.
 For readers who want to delve further into the mathematics, this article provides links to related resources.